qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 substitutes in the value of the field.
 If you want the substituted field to be surrounded by square brackets, use a second set like this: ``[[%col10]]``.

+Using the :guilabel:`Identify Features` tool you can open :guilabel:`Identify Results` dialog.
-The :guilabel:`Identify Results` dialog box includes a *(Derived)* item that contains information relevant to the layer type.
+It includes a *(Derived)* item that contains information relevant to the layer type.
 The values in this item can be accessed in a similar way to the other fields by using preceeding the derived field name by ``(Derived).``.
 For example, a point layer has an ``X`` and ``Y`` field and the value of these can be used in the action with